Inspiring the Future

 Designed and Made Week – themed week to encourage schools and colleges to invite volunteers that design and make things from t-shirts to aeroplanes to give students insights into a range of career options

-Inspiring Languages - themed week to encourage language teachers to invite volunteers that use languages in their job role
+Inspiring Languages - to encourage language teachers to invite volunteers using languages in their job to talk with school and college pupils to bring classroom learning to life

 We are also currently planning with partners a number of other campaigns including one on diversity, special education needs and boys.